TickX/backend-challenge/README.md

 # TickX Backend Technical Challenge

-## Installation

-Click the `Use this template` button to create your own project based on this template, then clone your repo to your local machine to start developing.
-For usage instructions, see the [Usage section](#usage).
+Please read this document carefully before beginning.

+You are required to use PHP to complete the following task, and are encouraged to use any libraries that you feel may need.
+You may also alter this template however you see fit to complete the task.

+Rather than just a complete solution, we're more interested in:
+- Good quality code (readable, maintainable, and structured)
+- Code that runs, and outputs something useful
+- Clean and informative Git history

+We realise that the allocated time is short, and do not necessarily expect you to fulfill all of the requirements, so keep the above points in mind and have fun!

-## Brief
+## Task

-Write a PHP command that extracts the following information from the TickX website:
+Write a command that extracts the following information from the TickX website:
 - Title
 - Date
 - Time